thevuong/next15-filterlist/STEPS.md

 ## Test lighthouse scores again

 - LCP: LCP is our PPR'd project details, so the score is even better.
-Check ms for LCP in logs. ontent is shown earlier.
+Check ms for LCP in logs.
-- And its nice as a user.
-And this can be very impactful on a bigger application with larger chunks of static content.
+- And this can be extremely impactful on a bigger application with larger chunks of static content.